- Latin America

 Related article on housing: Please read Where will I stay when I take my international TEFL course?

-Standard tuition, including course materials is $1,399.
+- Online TEFL Certification: Standard tuition, including course materials is $1,449.
 This class is part time for 11 weeks.
-This allows you get certified while going to school or working your full-time job without giving up your income or incurring other out-of-pocket expenses like travel.
+This allows you to get certified while going to school or working your full-time job without giving up your income or incurring other out-of-pocket expenses like travel.

 Note: All of our students receive lifetime, worldwide Job Search Guidance regardless of which TEFL class you take or where you earn your certification.